mlavik1/UnityVolumeRendering/README.md

 There are also some other settings that you can adjust:
 - "Enable lighting": Enable lighting calculations during volume rendering.
-- Enable back-to-front direct volume rendering: Will raymarch the dataset back-to-front (towards camera).
-You normally *don't* want this.
 - Enable early ray termination: Optimisation (you usually want this on).
 Requires the above setting to be disabled.
 - Enable cubic interpolation: Use cubic interpolation of the 3D volume texture and gradient texture.